This step explains how to set up your shell environment and create a Kubernetes cluster in your Google Cloud Platform (GCP) project.

 gcloud config set compute/region compute-region

-Where project-id is the name of your GCP project and compute-regioncompute-region is the name of a GCP compute region.
+Where project-id is the name of your GCP project, compute-region is the name of a GCP compute region, and compute-zone is the name of a GCP compute zone.
 For example:

-us-central1.
-For a list of compute regions, see Available regions and zones.
+compute/region us-central1.
+For a list of compute regions and zones, see Available regions and zones.

 Create a GKE cluster